VidYen/VidYen-WordPress-Plugins/vidyen-rts/README.md

 # Change Log

+= 0.7.0 =

+- Update: Added LoA missions that use gets and require no login beyond API

 = 0.5.0 =

 - Fix: AJAX always checks to see if user is logged in or it dies immediately.